rkarthikeyan210/rkarthikeyan210.github.io/contact.md

 ## Introduction

 Welcome to my GitHub!
-I am a Senior Software Engineer with 5

-Sure, here's an updated "About" page for a GitHub repository from the perspective of a Senior Software Engineer with 5 years of experience:

----

-# About Me

-## Introduction

-Welcome to my GitHub!
 I am a Senior Software Engineer with 5 years of experience in developing web applications.
 My expertise spans various technologies, including PHP, Magento 2, HTML, CSS, JavaScript, Jira, GitHub, and Elasticsearch.

 ## Experience